ferninphilly/aws-intensive-developintelligence/module_03/LabThree.md

-# Lab ThreeTERRAFORM: Creating our first resources with Terraform
+# Lab Three TERRAFORM: Creating our first resources with Terraform

 So hopefully at this point we have our local environment set up already.
 If you don't please refer to the README at the beginning of this lab.